-Scafell Pike hike
+Scafell Pike Walk

-Get yourself to Seathwaite, which is just over a 1.6km south of Seatoller.
+To get to the Scafell Pike walk trailhead, get yourself to Seathwaite, which is just over a 1.6km south of Seatoller.
 You can park on the verge along the road or in the car park at the farm.

 |When to do|